RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/removing_std_lib.md

 A earlier mentioned, when you write drivers, you cannot use the standard library.
 But you can use the [core-library][lib-core-documentation].

-So what is this core library?
+So what is this core library? (also known as lib-core).

 Even before we discuss what the core library entails, lets answer this first:
 How is it possible that the core library can get used as a dependency by bare-metal apps while the `std` library cannot get used as a dependency?
 How are we able to use the core library on bare metal?